anomic30/Tic-Tac-Toe/README.md

 # Tic-tac-toe
 No need waste paper to play puzzle games!
-Now you can play Tic Tac Toe on any device for free Made with React js.
+Now you can play Tic Tac Toe on any device for free.
+Made with React js.

 ## Live site :